Product Information

 This wonderfully painted storyteller was handmade by Jemez Pueblo potter Chrislyn Fragua and depicts a woman holding a child and a baby.
 Chrislyn uses both the coil method and pinch method to create her pottery piece and as in traditional storytellers, Chrislyn’s storytellers have their mouths open.
 Storytellers represent the...

-SANTA STORYTELLER BY CHRISLYN FRAGUA JEMEZ POTTERY
+POTTERY STORYTELLER BY CHRISLYN FRAGUA JEMEZ

-This wonderfully painted storyteller was handmade by Jemez Pueblo potter Chrislyn Fragua and depicts Santa Claus with with two children and a dog.
-Chrislyn uses both the coil method and pinch method to create her pottery piece and as in traditional storytellers, Chrislyn’s storytellers have their mouths open.
-Storytellers represent...
+This wonderfully painted storyteller was handmade by Jemez Pueblo potter Chrislyn Fragua and depicts a woman with a baby and a child with a basketball.
+Chrislyn uses both the coil method and pinch method to create her pottery piece and as in traditional storytellers, Chrislyn’s storytellers have their mouths open. ...

 NATIVE AMERICAN JEMEZ POTTERY STORYTELLER BY EMILY FRAGUA TSOSIE